-It is not hard to define generalizations of the cooperative branching-coalescent to higher-dimensional lattices $\mathbb{Z}^d$ ( $d \geq 2$ ).
+It is not hard to define generalizations of the cooperative branching-coalescent to higherdimensional lattices \mathbb{Z}^d $(d \ge 2)$.
 For such models, the basic Lemmas 1 and 2 will remain true, and also Theorem 3 can probably be generalized without too much difficulties.
-In transient dimensions $d \geq 3$ , a bit of care is needed in defining survival, since it is possible that two or more particles separate forever.
+In transient dimensions $d \ge 3$, a bit of care is needed in defining survival, since it is possible that two or more particles separate forever.
 The right definition of survival now seems to be that with positive probability there are pairs of particles at neighboring positions at arbitrary late times.
-Generalizing Theorem 4 to higher dimensions is less straightforward since even for the pure coalescent it is known that the decay of the density has a different asymptotics now, namely $t^{-1} \log t$ in d = 2 and $t^{-1}$ in dimensions d > 3, see [BG80].
+Generalizing Theorem 4 to higher dimensions is less straightforward since even for the pure coalescent it is known that the decay of the density has a different asymptotics now, namely $t^{-1}\log t$ in d = 2 and t^{-1} in dimensions $d \ge 3$, see [BG80].